"The American boy starts swinging the bat about as soon as he can lift one." Tris Speaker

 In January, parents met and came up with the plan for the year.
 The boys would play “league ball” during the week to keep their skills up and the coaches would find tournaments for them to play in on the weekends.
 The parents and coaches decided that the boys would be playing all Super Series tournaments with the end goal to qualify for the National Super Series tournament and participate in that ultimate series of games.

 Each tournament that the boys entered came with a large price tag.
 Most entry fees were $350.00!
 We quickly saw that we were going to have to find ways to raise money to off-set the cost of this very expensive hobby!
 During the spring months the team competed in three tournaments, placing 1st in all three!
 These tournaments were held in Mineola, Texas, Magnolia, Arkansas and Shreveport, Louisiana.
 After these games were over the Mudcats got busy with fund raisers.
 First they sold raffle tickets, then Mudcats families got together for a huge garage sale, next came the chicken charbroil dinner and carwash!
-This group of baseball enthusiast was very blessed to have some donations form area businesses to off-set some of the costly expenses.
+This group of baseball enthusiast was very blessed to have some donations form area businesses to off-set som

 Once the decision was made to participate and the team had qualified for the Super Series National Championship tournament, the practices began.
 The boys had to practice 2-3 times a week during the final month before the tournament.
 They were able to scrimmage the local All-Star teams as a last minute warm-up before the big show-down in Missouri.